mgiulio/smooth-scrolling/article.md

 A further advantage of the CSS solution just discussed,  beyond implementation semplicity and performance, is that the browser history behavior is consistent with the one expected when using the default instant scrolling.
 Every in-page jump is pushed on the browser history stack and we can go back-and-forth throught this entries with the relative buttons(but without smooth scrolling, at least on Firefox).

 Getting bak to the the master script, that now we could consider as a fallback when the CSS support lacks, we did not make any considerations on the  behaviour of the script with respect the browser history.
 Depending on the context and use case this is something that may or may not be of interest, but if we are taking the view that the script should enhance the default scrolling experience we should except a consistent behavior, as it happens with CSS.

-This will be the topic for a probable followup for this article.
+But now we are out time therefore this could the subject for a follow-up to this article.